Navid200/xDrip/docs/Starting-G6.md

 If you have been using the Dexcom app, you need to disable it.
 You cannot have two mobile app collectors collecting from the same transmitter at the same time.

-The following are the steps to start:
+The following steps let you start:

 1. If you are using an old version of xDrip, [update](./Updates.md) to the current stable release.